MicahElliott/mrswlf/README.md

 is to severely tweak a layout and keep it usable with good stats.

 Columns can often be inverted.
-Eg, `ptd` can become `dtp` without any statistical penalty, so feel free to move those when they feel needed.
+Eg, `ptd` can become `dtp` without any statistical penalty (except proximity, which isn't obvious), so feel free to move those when they feel needed.
 This is particularly useful for cols 1/5/6.

 Left and right hand design can be done somewhat independently.
 IOW, if you see a left-hand layout you really like, use it, and do wtfyw with the right, and